jtouzy/nordic/README.md

 #### Database metadata

-To work well with primary keys or column definitions, Nordic needs to know more about your database metadata.
-When you're getting your first Dao object, Nordic will fetch this data from database.
+To work well with primary keys or column definitions, nordic needs to know more about your database metadata.
+When you're getting your first Dao object, nordic will fetch this data from database.

-Of course, for performance purpose (and for serverless/microservices target), it's recommanded to give those metadata to your Nordic instance on the initialization phase like below.
+Of course, for performance purpose (and for serverless/microservices target), it's recommanded to give those metadata to your nordic instance on the initialization phase like below.

 First, use `nordic` command line tool to generate a static file for your database metadata.